top of page

 1989 · Toronto, Canada

 The Mistress & DJ Madame E were a Canadian hip-hop duo associated with Toronto’s early rap scene in the late 1980s.
-They appeared on compilations and local releases that documented the growth of Canadian hip-hop during that period.

 A-142902-1753542140-6145.jpg